KL064 (Early Roman Asia Minor Lamp) [permalink]

 Circular, concave discus has relief of scallop shell, raised rim, and prominent, flat framing ring.
 Flat, plain shoulder with rounded rim.
 Volute nozzle.

 Fabric: 2.5YR 6/4, light reddish brown.
 Slip: 2.5YR 5/4, reddish brown (slightly darker in places).
-Hard, fine, micaceous, slightly porous fabric with uniform consistency and scattered small white to dull yellow inclusions.
+Hard, fine, slightly porous fabric with uniform consistency and scattered small white to dull yellow inclusions.
 Somewhat thick, even, semilustrous slip.
-Sparse, large clay nodules.
 Knidian.

-Four fragments, three joining, preserve roughly three-quarters of discus and one-half of shoulder.
-Slight to moderate erosion on right side; sparse encrustation.
+Four fragments, three joining, preserve ca. 75% of discus and 50% of shoulder.
+Slight, sparse erosion with minor pitting; somewhat worn breaks; sparse patches of encrustation.

 Published as